opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/identity-federation-github.md

 ## Creating a new IAM Identity Provider

-For this step we will change to Open Telekom Cloud Console and particularly to IAM and Identity Providers.
+For this step we will change to T Cloud Public Console and particularly to IAM and Identity Providers.
 Create a new one, and set **Protocol** to `OpenID Connect`, **SSO Type** to `Virtual User` and **Status** to `Enabled`:

 ![image](/img/docs/blueprints/by-use-case/security/keycloak/SCR-20231212-nq7.png)